kroitor/asciichart/README.md

 </html>
 ```

-### Basic
+## Basic Usage

-Determine height and range automatically, width always equals the length of data series.
+The width of the chart will alwaays equal the length of data series.
+The height and range are determined automatically.

 ```javascript
 var s0 = new Array (120)